Q: How can I buy your honey?

 Q: Where are your bee hives located?

-A: The hives (just four of them) are located in Kimberton, PA just outside of Phoenixville.
-Honey bees have about a 3-5 mile forage area which covers the majority of Phoenixville at 3 miles, and the entirety of Phoenixville at 5 miles.
+A: The hives (14 of them as of 2021) are located in Kimberton, Phoenixville borough, East Vincent, and East Pikeland.
+Honey bees have about a 3-5 mile forage area which covers the entirety of Phoenixville!
 Bees have been known to forage even further than that for a good source of nectar or pollen, but typically stay in that range.

 Q: Is your honey organic?